- What is a CSA?

 Hellgate CSA continues to explore various funding options to make CSA shares more affordable to lower income members.
 Many CSAs find ways to make a certain number of shares more affordable, and we ask Hellgate members to consider contributing to this effort.

-We envision your contributions and grants to be the base which will enable us to continue outreach and fund a number of low-income shares every year.
+We use contributions donated by members to subsidize a number of shares for low-income members.Your contributions are the base which enable us to continue fund a number of low-income shares every year.
 Any contribution you give will be used exclusively toward this effort.
-Please contact Hellgate CSA if you are a member who is struggling to afford your share this year, as we may have limited assistance available.
+Please contact Hellgate CSA if you are a member and believe you may qualify.

 How do I get my vegetables?